-Gross income totalled £75,550 with £262,388 to be carried forward to next charity year.
-Of the amount carried forward £125,000 is designated to research and £15,000 to operating reserves.
-The charity has no longterm investments.
+Gross income totalled £245,252 with £344,892 to be carried forward to next charity year.
+Of the amount carried forward, £125,000 is designated to research; £15,000 to operating reserves; and £107,662 restricted (mainly projects associated with grants and trust fundraising).
+The charity has no long-term investments.
 Cash reserves are held in bank deposit accounts.